In memoriam segment: Selection process

 Typically, for an awards show, the decision on who gets honored during the in memoriam segment lies not with the ceremony's producers, but with a committee assigned to the task of making the final decision.
-The committee will usually start out with a long list, featuring the names of hundreds of recently deceased individuals; from there, the committee will whittle the list down to a feasible number.
+The committee would usually start out with a long list, featuring the names of hundreds of recently deceased individuals; from there, the committee would whittle the list down to a feasible number.
 Footage of all the honorees must collectively fit into a montage running no more than a few minutes in length.
 For the Grammys, that means honoring roughly 50 people in a span of about three minutes.
 For the Oscars, it usually entails fitting 40-45 tributes into a three- to four-minute film.
 The final montage, usually accompanied by what producer Chuck Workman calls "some schmaltzy music," is typically finished several days in advance of the ceremony in which it is to be shown.

-To be included in the Oscars’ In Memoriam segment, one need not have been a member of the Academy of Motion Picture Arts and Sciences (AMPAS).
+To be included in the Oscars' In Memoriam segment, one may not have been a member of the Academy of Motion Picture Arts and Sciences (AMPAS).
 The final decision of whether or not a person is included depends on that person's level and quality of contributions to the movie industry.
-According to Bruce Davis, executive director of AMPAS from 1990 to 2011, if it is doubtful that a given actor belongs in the Oscars’ memorial tribute, and the actor was better known for work performed on television or Broadway, the committee will typically cut the actor in question from the Oscars’ In Memoriam montage.
+According to Bruce Davis, executive director of AMPAS from 1990 to 2011, if it is doubtful that a given actor belongs in the Oscars' memorial tribute, and the actor was better known for work performed on television or Broadway, the committee would typically cut the actor in question from the Oscars’ In Memoriam montage.